 New Zealand is a country of immigrants – even the Māori, the native inhabitants, are relatively recent arrivals.
 It is nice to live in a place where tribal culture and the values that go with it are still in evidence.
 The presence of Māori names, art, customs and tourist experiences make New Zealand unique in the world, not just another European/Americanised western country.
 Of course, New Zealand is a Europeanised country, but it has so many influences from so many places around the world, especially Asian countries, that it’s a complete melting pot.
 It has an abundance of wonderful and, compared to Britain at least, relatively cheap restaurants that serve delicious fusions of tastes.
 Since moving here, I’ve become a real foodie.

 10) It’s already the perfect place for a holiday

 New Zealand is the ultimate holiday destination – even if you already live in it.
-The country is so varied you never tire of exploring it, which is why I think it’s important to get your hands on a campervan.
-Motorhomes have become part of the fabric of society in New Zealand – you can’t drive anywhere without passing at least one on the road – and it’s easy to see why.
-You cannot experience New Zealand from one spot.
-The North Island is so different from the South, the east coast so different from the west, and it’s down the side roads that the special places lie.
+The country is so varied you can never tire of exploring it, so buy a campervan in New Zealand and get out there!
+Seriously, you can’t drive anywhere in New Zealand without passing at least one campervan on the road – and it’s easy to see why.
+This is not a country you can experience from one spot.
+The North Island is so different from the South; the east coast so different from the west, and it’s down the side roads that the special places lie.
 So my advice would be to hire a campervan in New Zealand when you come, be it to live or just for a holiday.
 One thing is guaranteed either way: you’ll never want to go back.
 Life in New Zealand is AWESOME.

 P.S. – This is a list from my new website, NZ Top List.
 Check it out to browse more lists about life in New Zealand and the many fantastic places to go.